jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ## Spider-Gwen
 Set: Legacy\
 **Dimensional Wristwatch**\
 Spider-Gwen can be recruited while she’s in your deck.
-To do so, announce that you’re recruiting her, then search your deck for her, shuffle your deck, and then
+To do so, announce that you’re recruiting her, then search your deck for her, shuffle your deck, and then pay to recruit her.
+(Note: You may only announce that you are recruiting her if she actually is in your deck.)

 ## Squirrel Girl
 Set: Legacy\